My dog, Banjo, has been in the water a handful of times.

 The more we take her to the water, the more I want to involve her in my aquatic pastimes.
-But I also know that it’s dangerous to take a dog away from the shore without a flotation device.
+But I also know that it’s dangerous to take a dog away from the shore without a dog life vest.

-You’ll want a Float Coat that fits comfortably and correctly, so take the time to measure your dog’s chest and select the correct size.
-The last thing you want is for your pup to slip out of an oversized life jacket on their first time in the water.
+You’ll want a Ruffwear Float Coat that fits comfortably and correctly, so take the time to measure your dog’s chest and select the correct size.
+The last thing you want is for your dog to slip out of an oversized life jacket their first time in the water.

 We began our trip on the river with Banjo perched at the front of my paddleboard.
 After spotting Ivan in a kayak about 5 feet from us, Banjo decided to make a graceless flop into the water to get to him.

 After that, she switched back and forth between us for the next hour.